Supersatellite

 "Supersatellite" is a song by Canadian music group Our Lady Peace.
 It was the fourth single released from their debut album, Naveed in 1994.
 It is the only single released from Naveed without a music video.

 Meaning

-Like many other songs, "Supersatellite" was inspired by a book.
+"Supersatellite" was inspired by a book.
 Raine stated: "I believe that it's by Ken Carey, and is titled "You are the seed, the origin of much that is to come."